simbo/color-name-to-code/README.md

 It supports all color names from the list of
 [named CSS colors from W3C](https://drafts.csswg.org/css-color/#named-colors).

-See also the enum [`ColorName`](./src/color-name.enum.ts) for a full list of all color names known to this library.
+It includes also the enum [`ColorName`](./src/color-name.enum.ts) with a full list of all known color names.

 The library can return hex color values, CSS `rgb(…)` values or an array of numeric RGB color values.